 Structural engineering design task included demolition details, establishing the proposed bridge type and span, determining the foundation requirements, setting the wingwall lengths, and determining the traffic barrier details.
 Based on the computed scour depths, the design-build team elected to cast sub-footing concrete directly on rock to provide scour protection to the new structure.
 To accelerate the construction schedule, BAI utilized precast footings, arches, and wing-walls.
 BAI provided on-site technical support and shop drawing review services during construction.

-Water Resources and Environmental: Water resources and environment design tasks included drainage, stream hydrology and hydraulics, storm water management, erosion and sediment control, and coordination with permit review agencies (e.g., JPA package to MDE, ESC plans to Washington County Soil Conservation District) and the construction contractor.
+Water resources and environment design tasks included drainage, stream hydrology and hydraulics, storm water management, erosion and sediment control, and coordination with permit review agencies (e.g., JPA package to MDE, ESC plans to Washington County Soil Conservation District) and the construction contractor.